nypinstripes/newsky/README.md

 #### Search Results

-<h4><strong>Note:</strong> Searches submit as you type, there's a 6 second debounce delay as not to make too many network requests.</h4>
+<strong>Note:</strong> Searches submit as you type, there's a 6 second debounce delay as not to make too many network requests.

 <br />